For science fairs, classroom project ideas

 Test the door handles of each of the school entrances.

-Test the door push plates of each of the school bathroom exit doors.
+Test the door push plates of each of the school bathroom exit

 Test water samples from various restaurants or local businesses.
-Ask permission first!

 Test various swimming pools for clean water.